chrede88/qubtTemplate/README.md

   hugo mod get github.com/chrede88/qubt@vX.Y.Z
 ```
 Replace X,Y & Z with the corresponding version numbers.
 You can find the releases [here](https://github.com/chrede88/qubt/releases).
 Please check if any breaking changes are listed under the release you want to update to, before proceeding.

----

-## Deploy on Github Pages
-You can very easily deploy your site using Github Pages.
-Included in this template is a Github Action workflow that will build and deploy your site to Github Pages automatically :+1:

-You can find the workflow here `.github/deploymentWorkflow/buildDeploy.yml`.
-To use this, move it to `.github/workflows/`.

-The workflow is already set up and ready to go, but go through it and spend some time to understand what's going on.
-Otherwise, it'll always be this black box of magic that you can't fix when it breaks!

-Last step: Go to Settings -> Pages -> Build and deployment -> Set the Source to "Github Actions".

-Next time you publish a release this workflow will build and deploy your site :tada:

-Your site will be published to the following URL:
-`https://<username>.github.io/<repo>`, where `<username>` and `<repo>` is your Github username and the name of your repository.